epadam/Production-Time-Series-Prediction-System/k8s/README.md

 1. Kubeflow (it includes Seldon, minIO, Istio, Spark, Jupyter Notebook) Please check here to see how to deploy Kubeflow
 2. MLflow
+3. Feature Store

-5. ELK
+3. ELK
-6. Prometheus with Grafana
+4. Prometheus with Grafana

 #### Steps: